mmedl94/lionfish/README.md

 Sys.setenv(TCL_LIBRARY = "C:/Users/user/AppData/Local/r-reticulate/r-reticulate/pyenv/pyenv-win/versions/3.8.10/tcl/tcl8.6")
 Sys.setenv(TK_LIBRARY = "C:/Users/user/AppData/Local/r-reticulate/r-reticulate/pyenv/pyenv-win/versions/3.8.10/tk/tk8.6")
 ```
-The directories to the tcl and tk installations have to be set anew for each R session.
+The directories to the tcl and tk installations have to be set anew
+at the beginning of each R session.

 ## Example